 MoneyGram International can trace its roots back to 1940, with the founding of Minneapolis-based Travelers Express Co., Inc. Under parent company Viad Corp., Travelers Express quickly became one of the world's largest processors of money orders and a key player in the electronic payments industry, with ties to big-name businesses including bus company Greyhound Corp. and soap maker The Dial Corp.

 In 1998 came a change that would form MoneyGram and ultimately lead to the company's success in the money transfer industry.
 Viad Corp purchased Denver-based international money transfer company MoneyGram Payment Systems Inc. Founded in 1988, MoneyGram Payment Systems Inc. was a subsidiary of a company that also owned Western Union.

 Travelers Express and MoneyGram Payment Systems Inc. were seamlessly united to form MoneyGram, which quickly became a globally recognized and well-trusted brand.
 Then, just before midnight on June 30, 2004, Viad sold MoneyGram, and it became a publicly traded, individual entity.

-MoneyGram now offers services at more than 345,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes a goal of reaching $2 billion in revenue in 2017.
-We aim to generate 15 to 20 percent of this revenue from self-service channels including online, mobile, account deposit, ATMs and kiosks.
-We believe that these self-service investments focused on an exceptional consumer experience are integral to our continued success.
+MoneyGram now offers services at more than 345,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes an internal goal of reaching $2 billion in revenue in 2017, with 15 to 20 percent of this revenue from self-service channels including online, mobile, account deposit, ATMs, and kiosks.
+We believe that self-service investments focused on an exceptional consumer experience are integral to our continued success.